 With Australia’s ICT industry on a massive incline in recent years – on top of endless growth and innovation in the global technological landscape – the prominence of IT in education comes at no surprise.

-In fact, enrolments into IT have increased by over 50% since the late 2000s (according to Deloitte’s Digital Pulse 2019 report).
-This has resulted in over 36,000 enrolments and nearly 6,000 degree completions in 2017 alone.
+In fact, enrollments into IT have increased by over 50% since the late 2000s (according to Deloitte’s Digital Pulse 2019 report).
+This has resulted in over 36,000 enrollments and nearly 6,000 degree completions in 2017 alone.

 For beginning professionals looking to build their skills in IT, a diploma course can brush you up on the basic concepts – while equipping you with the work-ready skills to pursue entry-level roles in the field.
 With multiple sub-sector in the industry, however, which Diploma of IT course should you pursue?

 Below, we explore the most popular diploma options in IT – and how you can start your educational journey today.